 Faculty members are encouraged to submit reserve requests at least two weeks prior to when they are needed to allow time for processing, recalling of checked-out items and rush purchase requests (In the majority of cases, digital files are created using physical library items).
 In cases where all the requested items are readily available at the library, processing will take 3 to 4 days.
 Reserve lists are processed in the order received.

-Can links to content from library databases (such as Naxos Music Library, DRAM, IIMP, or JSTOR) be placed within Blackboard?
+Can links to content from library databases (such as Naxos Music Library, DRAM, IIMP, or JSTOR) be placed within Brightspace?

 Yes.
 Links can also be requested via a Reserves Request Form.